 Confused about fats?

-Which fats are good for us, and which are detrimental to our health?
+Which fats are good for us, and which are detrimental to our health and cause weight gain?
 They may not be the ones you think.
 Warning: politically incorrect nutritional information just ahead…

 I'm going to be very blunt…